-In JJA, biases in the frequency of Greenland blocking are associated with a track density 119 dipole between the Northern and Eastern North Atlantic (Fig. 2b).
-As for DJF, this is 120 consistent with the southward shift in the jet stream expected during Greenland blocking 121 events.
-A similar southward shift response, but of much larger magnitude, is also found in 122 the Pacific.
-The stronger coupling between the Pacific storm track and blocking frequency 123 in JJA is consistent with the seasonal migration of the storm track latitude, which is 124 further northward in summer compared to winter by about 10° (see contours in Fig. 2e-125 f).
-126
+[18] In JJA, biases in the frequency of Greenland blocking are associated with a track density dipole between the northern and eastern North Atlantic (Figure 2b).
+As for DJF, this is consistent with the southward shift in the jet stream expected during Greenland blocking events.
+A similar southward shift response, but of much larger magnitude, is also found in the Pacific.
+The stronger coupling between the Pacific storm track and blocking frequency in JJA is consistent with the seasonal migration of the storm track latitude, which is farther northward in summer compared to winter by about 10° (see contours in Figures 2e and 2f).

-Of all the discussed cases, the weakest signature of inter model association between cyclone track density and blocking frequency is found for the European blocking in JJA, where the relation is largely insignificant.
-A possible explanation is that as summer European blocking is north-eastward displaced compared to winter it may occur too far into the continent to interact with the North Atlantic track density.
+[19] Of all the discussed cases, the weakest signature of intermodel association between cyclone track density and blocking frequency is found for the European blocking in JJA, where the relation is largely insignificant.
+A possible explanation is that as summer European blocking is northward-eastward displaced compared to winter, it may occur too far into the continent to interact with the North Atlantic track density.
 The ability of climate models to simulate these two phenomena therefore appears unrelated.